rui314/mold/README.md

 to mold.

-Besides that, we really don't want to implement the linker script langauge.
-But at the same time, we want to satisfy the user needs that are currently satisfied with the linker script langauge.
+Besides that, we really don't want to implement the linker script language.
+But at the same time, we want to satisfy the user needs that are currently satisfied with the linker script language.
 So, what should we do?
 Here is my observation:

 - Linker script allows to do a lot of tricky stuff, such as specifying